 Be Inspired by Halki

-We might be a tiny bit biased, but we think there are few better places to explore your creative side and indulge in your love of Greece than on a painting holiday in Halki.
+We might be a tiny bit biased, but we think there are few better places to explore your creative side and indulge in your love of Greece than on a painting holiday in the photogenic island of Halki.

 Halki is a small, quirky Greek island that’s bursting with charm.
 Set in the sparkling Aegean Sea close to the island of Rhodes in the Dodecanese archipelago, your first glimpse of the island will be from a boat – there’s no airport here; indeed there’s only a handful of vehicles on the island’s single road.